NicoleA89/Seeking-answers-for-current-HR-questions/README.md

-# IT professionals from the perspective of HR
+# Looking for IT professionals
 A data based approach using the Stack Overflow developer survey data (2017)

 ## Introduction